These DIY stamped salt dough ornaments are a wonderful project for the whole family to make together to decorate your Christmas tree.

 Combine the ingredients for the dough in a bowl, mixing thoroughly with your hands until it’s completely combined and can be rolled into a ball.

 On the table, I taped butcher paper to contain most of the mess (which worked fabulously until someone suggested a flour fight).
 Then I added containers for stamp pads, stamps, and assorted cookie and sandwich cutters.

-Each of the girls had their own cutting board for rolling out the dough along with a small bowl of flour for dusting the board and rolling pin.
+Each of the girls had their own cutting board for rolling out the dough along with a small bowl of flour for dusting the board and the rolling pin.

-Once all of the dough had been rolled, cut and stamped, I used a straw to make a hole for the twine.
+Once all of the dough had been rolled, cut, and stamped, I used a straw to make a hole for the twine.

-Tip: If you twirl the straw as you are pushing it through the dough, the dough will go up inside the straw leaving a lovely neat hole.
+Craft tip: If you twirl the straw as you are pushing it through the dough, the dough will go up inside the straw leaving a lovely neat hole.